lavanyamanickam/carsalesEC2patching/README.md

 Below are the steps to be followed in implementing the EC2 patching using AWS SSM and Ansible Playbook.

 UseCase: Two EC2 machines with different linux versions ( Redhat, Ubuntu ) running on the AWS account.
 Requirement is to patch both the
-EC2 instance and reboot at differnt timings based on its application criticality after business hours if required.
-The application type is been tagged on EC2 mentioning Critical or Non Critical.
+EC2 instance and reboot at different timings based on its application criticality after business hours if required.
+The application type is been tagged on EC2 console mentioning Critical or Non Critical.

 Step 1: Install Ansible on both the EC2 while creating the EC2 instances using the bootstrap command.
 ( For Ubuntu )